If you buy through our links, we may earn an affiliate commission. This supports our mission to get more people active and outside. Learn more

 Protein total: 38 grams

 Underappreciated cottage cheese is packed to the brim with protein – about 24 grams in a 3/4 cup serving.
 That’s more than you’d get from a breakfast bowl of Greek yogurt!
 You don’t need to settle for the less satisfying fat-free stuff, as recent research including this study and this one strongly suggests that dairy fat is not bad news for your ticker.
-With more protein than most nuts and seeds, hemp seeds (a.k.a. hemp hearts) are a stealthy, and tasty, way to bolster your breakfast protein.
+With more protein than most nuts and seeds, hemp seeds (a.k.a. hemp hearts) are a stealthy, tasty way to bolster your breakfast protein.
 Bonus: they supply good amounts of necessary omega-3 fatty acids.

 Try: 1 cup oatmeal mixed with 1 scoop plant-based protein powder, topped with 10 chopped almonds and 1 sliced banana